josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ## REST-API

-The [developer documentation](https://www.kismetwireless.net/docs/devel_group.html) contains examples of how to extend Kismet, specifically the one related to the [Kismet REST-API in Python](https://github.com/kismetwireless/python-kismet-rest).
+The [developer documentation](https://www.kismetwireless.net/docs/devel_group.html) contains examples of how to extend Kismet, specifically the one related to the [official Kismet REST-API in Python](https://github.com/kismetwireless/python-kismet-rest).

 But it seems to be missing a feature to use API keys, instead of user/password.
-And the interaction with the end points doesn't seem to be complicated so I will write my (less rich feature) wrapper.
+And the interaction with the end points doesn't seem to be complicated, so I will write my (less rich feature) wrapper.

-You can download and install the code for a small application I wrote ([kismet_home](https://github.com/josevnz/kismet_home) to ilustrate how to work with Kismet (also has a copy of this tutorial) like this:
+You can download and install the code for a small application I wrote ([kismet_home](https://github.com/josevnz/kismet_home) to illustrate how to work with Kismet (also has a copy of this tutorial) like this:

 ```shell
 python3 -m venv ~/virtualenv/kismet_home